Chris Galvin (footballer)

 Christopher Galvin (born 24 November 1951) is an English former professional footballer who played as a midfielder in the Football League for Leeds United, Hull City, York City and Stockport County.
 He was capped by the England national youth team in 1970.
-And then, he transferred to Hong Kong club Tsuen Wan. before retired.
+And then, he transferred to Hong Kong club Tsuen Wan. before he retired.
+His brother Tony Galvin was also a professional footballer.